Ismaiana/React-portfolio/README.md

 ## <a name="aboutme"></a>About Me

 Ismaiana is a software engineer originally from Brazil, and currently living in AZ.
-This is her first full stack project.
 Visit her [LinkedIn](http://www.linkedin.com/in/ismaiana-lima) and [Portfolio](http://www.ismaiana.com).